 Here’s where things get a little tricky.
-I’m a big TV buff and instead of subscribing to an expensive cable subscription, I went with a VPN subscription together with a Hulu Plus account.
+I’m a big TV buff and instead of subscribing to an expensive cable subscription, I got myself a VPN subscription and a Hulu Plus account.
 I also have a premium Spotify account for music on the go and in the gym.
 I’m grouping everything under utilities because I deem them as essential services.
 Some may argue that I can easily reduced my utilities through piracy but I believe paying for premium contents (just not as much as the crazy prices our cable subscription cartel is charging).
 I also keep a Hoiio Main Line subscription to maintain a private number for my side business.

 Astrill VPN: $8.65

 Update: Having moved to a new office location, our gym benefits were terminated because there isn’t a True Fitness gym nearby.

 Third month into my expense tracking and I already missed doing it on time!
 I got caught up with the holidays and celebrations that I forgot to update my blog.
 Luckily I continued to enter my expenses conscientiously on my mobile phone.

 My total expenses for December is up to $4397.53 (including fixed expenses of $1900.99).
 That’s crazy high and above my salary!
 You must be thinking, ‘How could you overspend your budget like that?’
 Well, fortunately I made a decent fortune in the mahjong sessions over the past month so a good portion of my expenses were covered by the winnings.